 CapMarine has a long standing working relationship with CCAMLR in terms of the CCAMLR Scheme of International Scientific Observation and since 1997 has been one of the leading observer providers for countries fishing within the CCAMLR Convention Area.
 In this period CapMarine has coordinated over 260 deployments for eight of the CCAMLR members and currently deploys on average more than 30 observers per year.
 The main fisheries covered are longliners targeting Patagonian toothfish (Dissostichus eleginoides) and Antarctic toothfish (D. mawsoni) and vessels licensed to trawl for icefish (Champsocephalus gunnari).

-CCAMLR trips last from three to four months at a time and when there is only one observer on board they often have to work for up to 17 hours a day.
+CCAMLR trips last from three to four months at a time and observers often have to work for up to 17 hours a day.
 Tasks include monitoring the gear deployment, sampling the catch and observing hauling operations to monitor by-catch and interactions with other marine fauna.
 All data are captured on standard CCAMLR log-sheets and a comprehensive cruise report has to be submitted to the CCAMLR secretariat at the completion of each trip.

 Working down in the Antarctic can be both exhilarating and frightening.
 In the Ross Sea pictures of icebergs and ice floes stretching out to the horizon in the midnight sun are breathtaking.
 However, in the middle of the Southern winter the winds down at 55° to 60° Latitudes seldom blow less than 30 to 40 knots and winds of over 80 knots (150 km/h) are not uncommon with waves of over 18 meters breaking over the vessel bows.